MicrosoftDocs/dynamics-365-intelligent-order-management/topics/support.md

 ## Creating a support ticket

-You can get support for Intelligent Order Management through the Help + support experience in the Microsoft Power Platform admin center to contact a Microsoft support representative.
+You can contact a Microsoft support representative and get support for Microsoft Dynamics 365 Intelligent Order Management using the **Help + support** experience in Microsoft Power Platform admin center.

-Prerequisites
+### Prerequisites

 You have a security role that is enabled for creating support requests.
-Users having one of these security roles can create support requests:
+Users with one of the following security roles can create support requests:

 *	AAD Role Admin
 *	Environment Administrator (or System Administrator role in Dataverse)